green-symfony/film/README.md

 Restart the git_bash console.
 You can already use the command `film join` for join video with audio.

-Or, if you didn't set up git_bash console, you can use usual windows console (cmd) and execute the following command `php "PATH_TO_FILM_FILE" join`
+Or, if you haven't set up git_bash console, you can use the usual windows console (cmd) and execute the following command `php "ROOT_DIRECTORY_OF_THIS_PROJECT/bin/film" join`

 Advanced
 ---

 You can change the defined behaviour.
 1. Create in root directory of this project a new file `touch ./.env.local`
 2. Copy from `.env` file section `###> APP (CHANGE ME) ###`